BGSpiegl/GCparagon/README.md

 ### Hardware Requirements

-- 12 cores are default, more cores are better
+- 12 cores are used per default; more cores are better; can be run on a single core
-- \> 8.5 GiB of RAM, 16 GB recommended (max. observed memory usage for preset 2 computation was 8.5 GiB @ 24 cores.
+- for 12 cores: \> 8.5 GiB of RAM, 16 GB recommended (max. observed memory usage for the preset 2 computation was 8.5 GiB @ 24 cores.
 A preset 3 computation is expected to use more RAM!)
 - SSD scratch drive for `--temporary-directory` with at least twice the input BAM file's size in free space for the tagging procedure